Modern Mormon Men Co-Founders

 Kyle works in Democratic politics, yet somehow his bishop still lets him participate in church activities.
 He hails from Washington DC, but is embarking on a year of living in Salt Lake City and being a stay-at-home dad, while his amazing wife brings home the bacon.
 Actual bacon.
 No, seriously, she works across the street from a grocery store.
 It's delicious.
 Kyle's Mormon street cred comes from the fact that he is the youngest of seven children and is only five years older than his niece.

 ldsbishop grew up in the land of Shakespeare, Milton and Monty Python.
 Looking for some culture, he moved to Utah for a while where he seduced his future wife with his accent.
-Just in case they ever wanted to break the Word of Wisdom, they needed to find somewhere to live where they could get a decent cup of tea, and so moved back to the UK.
-He was called as the bishop of his ward in his mid-twenties.
-That's where the similarities between him and President Monson end, mainly due to the lack of widows in his ward.
-He and his wife are the parents of two children, both stereotypical bishops kids.
-He keeps his sanity by tweeting his irreverent thoughts under @ldsbishop.
+They now live back in the UK.
+He was called as the Bishop of his ward in his mid-twenties.
+That's where the similarities between him and President Monson end, though he can also wiggle his ears.
+He and his wife are the parents of two sons, the type of boys that have people suggesting we need more talks on reverence.
+He keeps his sanity by tweeting his thoughts under @ldsbishop.

 Laurie Jayne (LJ) Stradling began her writing career with horrible grade-school poetry (the kind with illustrations in the margins).
 She has since moved onto blogging and the occasional piece of fiction, which has improved slightly since she gave up the illustrations.
 LJ is a quiet feminist, a loud mom, a well-kept wife and a fervent believer in prayer.
 She also believes that most dogs came to the earth after the Fall of Adam.